There may be a number of reasons why you may want to check the log of the printed documents for your PC.

 From now on, Windows will automatically log the printing history for all the printers that are connected to your PC and you will be able to access that information within Event Viewer.

-Where Is the History of Printed Documents Saved?
+Where is the History of Printed Documents Saved?

 Once you have completed the steps described above and have enabled your printer history, your system will keep a log of the documents you have printed.
 However, how do you access this information?